yext/answers-search-ui/README.md

   // Icon name for the CTA that is one of the SDK icons, default to undefined (no icon)
   icon: 'star',
   // Click through url for the icon and label
+  // Note, a protocol like https:// is required here.
   url: 'https://yext.com',
   // Analytics event that should fire, defaults to 'CTA_CLICK':
   //       'TITLE_CLICK',